 Find ways to embed “test prep” into your regular routine, so you don’t need to stop teaching and dedicate days to reviewing for the test.
 I had always found that even though my students had demonstrated proficiency in a standard earlier in the year, they often struggled with those same skills in the spring.

 To solve the problem, I began utilizing spiral review.
 I designed daily spiral review pages that continually reviewed not only the skills I had introduced, but also the foundational skills from the previous grade level that were necessary for new concepts I would be introducing.
-I was so proud to see how well my third grade students retained skills compared to the previous years not using these pages!
+I was so proud to see how well my third grade students retained skills compared to the previous years when not using these pages!
 It led me to also creating them for first, second, fourth, and fifth grade teachers as well.

 These spiral review resources are perfect for morning work, center work, and homework.
-They are incredibly fast to correct, provide data to inform instruction, and include projectable versions to be used for lessons in class.
+They are incredibly fast to correct, they provide data to inform instruction, and include projectable versions to be used for lessons in class.
 I sent home a page for homework Monday through Thursday and used the fifth page as an informal assessment in the “at your seat” station during guided math workshop.

-In addition to spiral review, I used progress monitoring assessments to help me address gaps in real time through whole group, small group, or one-on-one instruction.
+In addition to spiral review, I used progress-monitoring assessments to help me address gaps in real time through whole group, small group, or one-on-one instruction.

 In addition to implementing the spiral review and progress monitoring resources, consider these other review activities: Brainpop videos, student-designed games, and previously-used instructional materials (e.g. task cards and games).